dkargin/miniroscpp/readme.md

 # Current status #

 1. ROSBag C++ client is complete.
 It is an independent library.
 No boost or big external libraries are required.
-1. Ported ROS C++ client code to use only c++17.
+2. Ported ROS C++ client code to use only c++17.
-1. Ported rosbag play and record utilities.
+3. Ported rosbag play and record utilities.
-1. Added some tests from original ros_comm package.
+4. Added some tests from original ros_comm package.
 Though they do not work without some external rosmaster.

 Missing things:

 1. This is not a complete ROS distribution.
 You still need regular ROS tools, like roslaunch, rostopic or rosmaster somewhere else.
 This is just a portable C++ client, which helps connecting ROS system from the projects, where using regular ROS is not the best idea.
-1. ROS logging is probably broken right now.
+2. ROS logging is probably broken right now.
-1. Full testing from ros_comm is also missing.
+3. Full testing from ros_comm is also missing.

 # Future plans #

 Since **miniros** is experimental distribution, I am free to improve core API.
 These are possible directions:

-1. Rework global initialization: ros::init should return some sort of a context.
+1. Rework global initialization: ros::init should return some sort of context.
   All global variables should be moved to this context.
   `NodeHandle` should use either this context, or parent node in its constructor.
-  This alows implementing nodelet approach without using separate API.
+  This allows implementing nodelet approach without using separate API.
-1. Ticket-based API for ros services: resolve issues with crashing server.
+2. Ticket-based API for ros services: resolve issues with crashing server.
-1. Reduce compilation time by moving some exposed class fields to "Impl" section.
+3. Reduce compilation time by moving some exposed class fields to "Impl" section.
-1. Test everything on android.
+4. Test everything on android.
-1. Test everything on windows.
+5. Test everything on windows.

 # ROS References #